top of page

 During the COVID-19 pandemic, Basem has contributed to multiple open-science efforts to develop economical methods for coronavirus surveillance in municipal wastewater, to study the coronaviruses circulating in our communities, and to establish more robust computational pipelines for viral pandemic detection.
 The latter resulted in a joint first-author publication in Nature Magazine, with a feature in Science.

-Recently, Basem led the discovery of a new type of giant extrachromosomal element, which they named the Borgs, in a number of environments in California, Colorado, and other states.
+Towards the conclusion of his PhD, Basem led the discovery of a new type of giant extrachromosomal element, which they named the Borgs, in a number of environments in California, Colorado, and other states.
 These elements carry numerous genes that were completely unknown to science, till now.
 Many Borg functionalities impact biogeochemical cycles and potentially play a role in the removal of greenhouse gases from our atmosphere, thereby aiding in climate change mitigation.
 This work was published in Nature Magazine and featured on the magazine cover.
 The research was further highlighted by the American Society for Microbiology’s popular podcast, This Week in Microbiology, and featured in Science Magazine, The Independent, SYFY, Quanta, The Scientist, C&EN, Futurism, Nature Magazine and other news outlets prior to publication.

 EDUCATION